terryaney/KatApp/scripts/readme.md

 **`modalAppInitialized(event: Event, modalApplication: IKatApp, hostApplication: IKatApp )`**

 This event is triggered after a modal application has been initialized.
-It occurs at the same time as host application's `initialized` event but allows for host application to assign events to the modal application if needed or retain a reference to the modalApplication for later use.
+It allows for a host application to assign events to the modal application if needed or retain a reference to the modalApplication for later use.

 ```javascript
 // Code that shows a modal, and uses all inputs from the modal/irp application